torvalds/linux/Documentation/scheduler/sched-domains.rst

 out of balance are tasks moved between groups.

-In kernel/sched/core.c, trigger_load_balance() is run periodically on each CPU through scheduler_tick().
+In kernel/sched/core.c, trigger_load_balance() is run periodically on each CPU through sched_tick().
 It raises a softirq after the next regularly scheduled rebalancing event for the current runqueue has arrived.
 The actual load balancing workhorse, sched_balance_softirq()->rebalance_domains(), is then run in softirq context (SCHED_SOFTIRQ).

-The latter function takes two arguments: the runqueue of current CPU and whether the CPU was idle at the time the scheduler_tick() happened and iterates over all sched domains our CPU is on, starting from its base domain and going up the ->parent chain.
+The latter function takes two arguments: the runqueue of current CPU and whether the CPU was idle at the time the sched_tick() happened and iterates over all sched domains our CPU is on, starting from its base domain and going up the ->parent chain.
 While doing that, it checks to see if the current domain has exhausted its rebalance interval.
 If so, it runs load_balance() on that domain.
 It then checks